Authored by the expert who managed and guided the team behind the Malaysia Property Pack

 Sources: SEO Agency China, China Briefing, Channel News Asia

-3) Foreign buyers will flock to Malaysia's residential market driven by favorable exchange rates
+3) Foreign buyers will increasingly target Malaysia’s residential market due to favorable exchange rates

 Foreign buyers are increasingly eyeing Malaysia's residential market thanks to favorable exchange rates.